-Since I’ve lived in my apartment I’ve had a few roommates cycle in and out, and in the shuffling and resettling we’ve had several gaps without a lot of furniture.
+While I was living in my first real apartment (you know, THE apartment that defines your 20s, like Monica & Rachel's in Friends) my roommate Janelle and I had a few other roommates cycle in and out, and in the shuffling and resettling we had several gaps without a lot of furniture.
 While it was awkward to not have a couch and our living room walls felt empty without bookshelves, the piece of furniture that was most devastating to be left without was a kitchen table.
 We tried having picnics on the living room floor… but it just wasn’t the same as gathering around a table to share a meal.

-The table is the first thing you see when you open our door; it’s our center and anchor.
+The table was the first thing you saw when you opened our door; it was our center and anchor.
 The table gives us an excuse to sit down, to slow down, to talk, to reflect.
 It can be difficult to set work and preoccupations aside, but a table (and a meal on top of it) offers us an invitation to just sit around in beautiful inefficiency with no agenda other than togetherness.
-Around the table we leave behind the singular me and you and miraculously become the collective WE.
+Around the table we leave behind the singular me and you, and miraculously become the collective WE.

 Gathering around a table over a meal feeds us in more ways than the obvious one.
 Several studies have shown physical and psychological benefits of eating together, showing results like children doing better in school if they have regular family dinners or showing how alienating it can be to eat alone.
 While these studies are really interesting, I think they miss the ultimate point.